Year 5

 Welcome

-Our main topic this term is Sow, Grow and Farm.
+Our main topic this term is Dynamic Dynasties

 Spelling:

 Our weekly spelling lists follow the Spelling Shed scheme of work for Year 5.
-Each week your child will be given between 8 and 12 words to practise at home in their blue spelling books.
-It is important that they are in school on a Friday, so that the following week's words can be sent home for the weekend.
-Although we have 2 spelling groups, the spelling patterns that are taught are the same.
+Each week your child will be expected to learn between 8 and 12 words to practise at home.
+It is important that their Spelling books are in school on a Friday, so that their test scores can be recorded..
+Although we have 2 main spelling groups, the spelling patterns that are taught are the same.

 Class Reading: